SS Redesmere (1911): Construction and career

 Redesmere, named after Redes Mere, was laid down as yard number 266 by the Sunderland Shipbuilding Co. at its shipyard in Sunderland for the Watson Steamship Co.
 The ship was launched on 7 September 1911 and completed on 5 October.
 She was sold to the Lever Brothers' newly formed Bromport Steamship Co. on 11 May 1916.
-Redesmere was enroute to Southampton from Barry, with a load of coal when she was torpedoed and sunk by UB-40 6 mi west of St Catherine's Point on 28 October 1917.
+Redesmere was en route to Southampton from Barry, with a load of coal when she was torpedoed and sunk by UB-40 6 mi west of St Catherine's Point on 28 October 1917 with the loss of 19 crewmen.